KrisTHL181/Kris-Version-MEMZ/README.md

 > Changed content is Visual Studio 2015 is not required.
 >
-> But you can also use Visual Studio 2015 for simpler cmpilation
+> But you can also use Visual Studio 2015 for simpler compilation
 >
-> In the way you like: D
+> In the way you like :D

 **<u>Don't use it to do illegal things.
 The code is not confused&encrypted</u>**